 4. Dry the mask with paper towels.
 Do not use terrycloth towels; they can leave fibres behind.

 5. Apply a light dusting of baby powder to the inside and outside of the mask to absorb any moisture in the air before it can affect the mask.

 6. Brush out any tangles in the hair on the mask with a pick comb, starting at the bottom and working your way to the top.
 Do not pull too hard with the comb or you can rip the hair out of the mask.

 7. Put a Styrofoam head into the mask to help it keep its shape.

-Halloween masks are usually made of either soft latex or vinyl, both materials are flexible, but over time, they will become brittle and tear, this is a natural and unavoidable natural proccess
+Halloween masks are usually made of either soft latex rubber or Latex (Do not wear if you are allergic to either), both materials are flexible, but over time, they will become brittle and tear, this is a natural and unavoidable natural proccess

 (Commercial use and other than private use must be requested in advance )